-• Continue to further strive for free trade between the EU and Japan without obstacles by pursuing regulatory cooperation, harmonisation and mutual recognition of international regulations and testing procedures.
+- Continue to further strive for free trade between the EU and Japan without obstacles by pursuing regulatory cooperation, harmonisation and mutual recognition of international regulations and testing procedures. - Regularly consult companies of all sizes to ensure the best implementation of Regulatory cooperation.

-- Regulatory cooperation will help the EU and Japan to take the lead in setting global standards and regulations, and will benefit not only companies but also the economies and society as a whole; - Stronger trade and further integration of our economies will also act as a counterweight to protectionist undercurrents.
+- Regulatory cooperation will help the EU and Japan to take the lead in setting global standards and regulations, and will benefit not only companies but also the economies and society as a whole. - Stronger trade and further integration of our economies will also act as a counterweight to protectionist tendencies and developments. - Global solidarity, cooperation and effective multilateralism are required more than ever to defeat the virus as well as to ensure economic recovery.
+It is therefore extremely important to further develop the EU-Japan relationship to show other countries that such cooperative relationships are possible.